sadminriley/fabfile/README.md

     rsync_dir   rsync a directory to another
     status      Check service status ouput
     tailfile    Tail -25 a file,such as a logfile.
-Use the /full/path/to.file uptime      Get server uptime
+Use the /full/path/to.file targz       Creates a .tar.gz of a directory.
+Enter the full path. uptime      Get server uptime
-    useradd     Add a user to a host.
+    useradd     Add a user to a host. wget        wget from a url into /home ziparchive  Create a .zip archive of a directory.
+Enter the full path

 # Example usage